idvorkin/idvorkin.github.io/_d/manager_theory_and_practice.md

 ### What is the point of a 1:1?

 Computers produce nothing, developers produce code.
-Business produce nothign PMs, other functions produce stuff.
+Business produce nothing PMs, other functions produce stuff.

 I produce nothing, my output is the output of the team, and the team is the sum of the people.
 My ability to get the most value from my people is through my relationship with the people.
 If they trust me whole heartily, they'll tell me stuff I need to know, and I'll be able to understand how best to use them/influence them/inspire them.
 So, all my 1:1's start with What's on your mind - what ever they have we talk through. based on time and place we'll do X, Y.